xrdocs/design/_blogs/peering-fabric-test.md

 peering or transit partner.
 However, with minimal additional configuration and administration assisted by automation, even single peers can be spread across multiple edge peering nodes.
-Ideally, within a peering fabric, a peer is connected to each leaf in the fabric.
+Ideally, within a Peering Fabric, a peer is connected to each leaf in the fabric.
 In cases where this cannot be done, the provider should use capacity planning processes to balance peers and transit connections across multiple leafs in the fabric.
 The added resiliency leads to greater